jsolmon/go-swig-exceptions/README.md

 ```

 ### Go Tests
 Golang tests which demonstrate the demolib API in action.
+When the functions are called with values that throw exceptions in the C++ library, those exceptions are translated into go errors and can be handled as such.
 ```Go
 var (
 	demo = demolib.NewDemoLib()